michealwillard/assignment1/bio.md

 ##Programming Background
 The bulk of my programming experience has been from this program.
 So I am a little comfortable in C++ now, with a half a year’s experience.
 I do most of my programming on Xcode on my Mac.
 I’ve explored into their Objective-C kits a little bit and have also begun to work on learning Java.
 Prior to enrolling in this class, I had little programming experience in college.
 We used MathLab and ANSYS (a finite element analysis software that uses ANSYS Parametric Design Language).
 In high school I had more experience.
 I was very fluent in HTML, had a little javascript knowledge and took two Cisco Networking courses.

+The most enjoyable project I have worked on in this program so far came back in CS 161.
+I Chose to make very basic command line/text based RPG game.